MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-sla-force-recalculation.md

 Time calculation in service-level agreements (SLAs) is dependent on SLA key performance indicators (KPIs) and input parameters.
 More information: [Time calculation of SLA KPIs](enable-sla-custom-time-calculation.md#introduction).

-Changes in the associated customer service and the holiday schedules don't affect the existing SLA KPIs unless one of the following events occur:
+Changes in the associated customer service and the holiday schedules don't affect the existing SLA KPIs unless one of the following events occurs:

 - SLA KPI is paused and resumed.
 - SLA on an entity instance is updated.
 - SLA item is updated.
-- SLA KPI instance is reapplied after terminal state in case of recalculation.
+- SLA KPI instance is reapplied after terminal state in recalculation.

 ## Enable the custom recalculation on a target entity